 About B!KE

 By getting to know more about bicycles, we hope that you will feel more confident, more capable and more excited to get out for a ride.
-You likely learn to do things that you might not have expected, and feel a sense of accomplishment that adds to your love of riding bikes.
+You may learn to do things that you might not have expected, and feel a sense of accomplishment that adds to your love of riding bikes.

 Vision, Mission and Values